BC193/cse15l-lab-report/LabReport4.md

 - ```<enter>```

 ### What this does:
-> The virtual server was logged into.
+> The virtual server was logged into via my specified student account.

 ## Cloning the Repository